Property Taxes During Property Purchase

 You will need to consider the following taxes during the purchasing process.

-IMT, or Imposto Municipal sobre Transações Onerosas de Imóveis, is a property transaction tax paid by the buyer when there is a real estate property ownership transfer in Portugal.
+IMT, or Imposto Municipal sobre Transações Onerosas de Imóveis, is a property transaction tax the buyer pays when there is a real estate property ownership transfer in Portugal.
 The IMT is a property tax for both locals and foreigners.
-This is a transfer tax that will need to be paid when purchasing property and will range from 0 percent to 10 percent.
-This depends on a few factors, including:
+This is a property transfer tax that’s sometimes known as ‘the property purchase tax’ as it needs to be paid when purchasing property.
+The amount that you will be taxed ranges from 0 percent to 10 percent, depending on a few factors, including:

-- Location (properties in rural areas are taxed at 0.8 percent, whereas urban areas can be taxed from 0.3 percent to 0.545 percent)
+• Location (properties in rural areas are taxed at 0.8 percent, while urban areas can be taxed from 0.3 percent to 0.545 percent)

 It’s also worth noting that you must pay Portugal’s property transfer tax or IMT before purchasing any property.
 You must pay the following month if the transfer occurs outside Portuguese territory.